-4.4 Generating large primes
+4.3 Generating large primes

 I chose to use primes of length 2048 bits.
-This is a typical prime size for public-key cryptography, as this generates a modulus n = pq of length 4096 bits.
+This is on the upper end of typical prime sizes for cryptography, as this generates n = pq of length 4096 bits.

-Generating these primes is a basic application of the Rabin-Miller primality test (Rabin, 1980).
+Generating these primes is a basic application of the Miller-Rabin primality test.
 This produces probabilistic primes, however upon completing sufficiently many rounds of verification, the likelihood of these numbers actually not being prime is dwarfed by the likelihood of hardware failure.

-4.5 Public key
+4.4 Public key